GoogleChrome/web.dev/src/site/content/en/blog/intersectionobserver-v2/index.md

 or setting an almost invisible transparency with `opacity: 0.99` would all render the element invisible.

 Below is a short code sample that illustrates the new API features.
-You can see this click tracking logic in action in the second section of the [demo](https://trick-ad-click.glitch.me/) (but now, try "watching" the 🐶 puppy video).
+You can see its click tracking logic in action in the second section of the [demo](https://trick-ad-click.glitch.me/) (but now, try "watching" the puppy video).
 Be sure to activate "trick mode" again to immediately convert yourself into a shady publisher and see how Intersection Observer&nbsp;v2 prevents non-legitimate ad clicks from being tracked.
 This time, Intersection Observer&nbsp;v2 has our back! 🎉

 {% Aside %}
-  Different from typical lazy-loading code, if you use Intersection Observer to prevent this kind of clickjacking attacks, you *must not* `unobserve` the element after the first intersection.
+  In contrast to typical lazy-loading code, if you use Intersection Observer to prevent this kind of clickjacking attack, you *must not* `unobserve` the element after the first intersection.
 {% endAside %}

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/6n5a6quLhExtwlFoNVdr.png", alt="Intersection Observer v2 preventing an unintended click on an ad.", width="612", height="876" %}